Damini (actress)

 Damini is a former Indian actress who worked in Kannada-language films, who was known for her role in the film Upendra (1999).

 Career

 Damini made her debut with Upendra (1999) directed by Upendra.
 Critics were polarised on her role with one feeling that "shines as the debutant girl" whilst another cited her as "adequate".
 Regarding her performance in Asura (2001) co-starring Shiva Rajkumar, critics felt that she gave a good performance.
 Her career declined after acting in B-grade films.

 She played the guest role of a mother in Bimba (2004).
-She played the glamourous role of a model in Good Luck (2006) alongside Radhika.
+She played the glamorous role of a model in Good Luck (2006) alongside Radhika.
 Her last role was in Swathanthra Palya (2009) directed by Huccha Venkat.